ilastik/ilastik.github.io/documentation/basics/installation.md

 **Note: ilastik requires a 64-bit machine.
 We do not provide 32-bit binaries.**

-Most workflows are available with the [basic ilastik installation](#basic-installation).

-Some workflows, however, require the manual installation of a commercial solver.
-On *Windows*, the following workflows will only be available after installing the IBM CPLEX solver:

-+ Boundary Segmentation with Multicut
-+ Counting (better results with CPLEX)

-In order to enable these workflows, please follow the instructions in the section about [commercial solver installation](#solver-setup).

 On *Mac*, *Linux*, and *Windows* learning the weights in the Tracking with Learning Workflow *requires* a commercial solver (CPLEX or Gurobi).
-Furthermore, the results of the Boundary Segmentation with Multicut Workflow and the Tracking Workflow tend to be more accurate using one of the two commercial solvers.
+In order to enable this the Tracking with Leaning Workflow, please follow the instructions in the section about [commercial solver installation](#solver-setup).

 ## Basic Installation